jedi-academy/learn-4711/data/labs/lab07.md

 ##Lab Submission

-Your lab will result in a github repository for your team, as well as one for each team member.
+This lab will result in a github repository for your team, as well as one for each team member.
+You are welcome to use the same repository as last lab, if you are building on it.

 Submit a readme *text* file, or a submission comment, to the lab dropbox.
 It should contain a link to your **team**'s github repository.